10 Most Common WordPress Login Issues (How to Fix Them)

-Are you experiencing any WordPress login issues and looking for a solution?
+Are you experiencing any login issues and looking for a way to troubleshoot the WordPress login page?

-WordPress login issues can come in several different shapes.
+WordPress login errors can take several forms.
 We’ll discuss each potential WordPress login error and the possible solution/fix.

 1. Lost or Forgotten Password